Parental Nudity: How Old Is Too Old For Your Kids To See You Naked?

 Is it ok for your toddler to see you or your partner naked?
 At what age does it start getting inappropriate for kids to be exposed to parental nudity?
 Get some advice from the experts!

-When your little one was still a baby, you didn’t think twice about changing your clothes in front of her — especially if she was breastfed back then — nor did you feel anything was wrong with climbing into the tub with your tot to splash about together during bath time.
+When your little one was still a baby, you didn’t think twice about nudity or changing your clothes in front of her — especially if she was breastfed back then — nor did you feel anything was wrong with climbing into the tub with your tot to splash about together during bath time.

 But when your child has started to talk, is able to ask questions and is generally more observant of everything around him, you might begin to wonder whether you should stop parading around topless when she’s in the same room as you, and if you should start taking showers alone now.